 During the exam

-You'll begin the exam lying on your side on an X-ray machine table.
+You'll begin the exam lying on your side on a specially designed table.
 An X-ray will be taken to make sure your colon is clean.
 Then a lubricated enema tube will be inserted into your rectum.
 A barium bag will be connected to the tube to deliver the barium solution into your colon.

 After the exam

 You may have white stools for a few days as your body naturally removes any remaining barium from your colon.
-Because barium may cause constipation, it's important to drink extra fluids in the days following the exam.
-Your doctor may recommend a laxative if needed.
+Barium may cause constipation, so you may find you can reduce your risk of constipation by drinking extra fluids in the days following your exam.
+Your doctor may recommend a laxative, if needed.

-Check with your doctor if you're unable to have a bowel movement or pass gas more than two days after the exam or if your stool doesn't return to its normal color within a few days after the exam.
-This may indicate that some amount of barium remains in your colon.
+Check with your doctor if you're unable to have a bowel movement or pass gas more than two days after the exam or if your stool doesn't return to its normal color within a few days.